 - Use insecticides

 As you have noted, mosquitoes do not actually rely on blood for food but rather for their egg development process.
-In addition to Malaria, they can also transmit Yellow fever, Chikungunya, Zika virus and other Arbovirus diseases.
+In addition to Malaria, they can also transmit Yellow fever, Chikungunya, Zika virus, and other Arbovirus diseases.
 The bite is not what causes the pain but rather the saliva of mosquitoes is the one that causes that irritating and itchy feeling on your skin.
 We believe you have known a lot about mosquitoes.
-If so, give us a feedback in the comment section.
+If so, give us feedback in the comment section.